biancasaraivaborges/portfolio-cypress-tests/README.md

 <h1> Portfolio-Cypress (Alura Course) </h1>

-This repository is part of my learning about automated testing using Cypress.

 ## About the Project

-This project was created as part of a course where I am learning the basic and advanced concepts of test automation with Cypress.
+This project is part of my learning about automated testing using Cypress.

 ## Getting Started